Skip to main content

 You can store your inventory wherever you want on the control system.
 A good practice is to keep it out of the current repository structure, to avoid accidentally pushing it to git.
 The inventory contains secrets, and thus, must not get public!

-When you are ready with adjusting the inventory for a first try, you can start the installation with the following command.
+When you are ready with adjusting the inventory as described in Customize Inventory for a first try, you can start the installation with the following command.

 ansible-playbook -l localhost -i inventory core_platform/playbook.yml